-To gather data on these students at the secondary and postsecondary levels, participating secondary schools and postsecondary institutions consortium will need to provide this data to Flathead Valley Community College OPI and OCHE for incorporation into the State Database.
-Using these definitions of participating Tech Prep students, https://doi.org/10.1001/journal.org/ to participating Tech Prep students, https://doi.org/10.1001/journal.org/ to participating Tech Prep students, https://doi.org/10.1001/journal.org/ to the following indicators, using processes developed by the Partner Agencies:
+To gather data on these students at the secondary and postsecondary levels, participating secondary schools and postsecondary institutions consortium will need to provide this data to Flathead Valley Community College for incorporation into the State Database.
+Using these definitions of participating Tech Prep students, the consortium will gather and report data on the following indicators, using processes developed by the Partner Agencies:

-- The number of secondary education tech prep students and postsecondary education tech prep students served. - The number and percent of secondary education Tech Prep students enrolled in the Tech Prep program that - o enroll in postsecondary education - o enroll in postsecondary education in the same field or major as the secondary education tech prep students were enrolled at the secondary level; - o complete a state or industry-recognized certification or licensure; - o successfully complete, as a secondary school student, courses that aware postsecondary credit at the secondary level; and - o enroll in remedial mathematics, writing, or reading courses upon entering postsecondary education. - The number and percent of postsecondary education tech prep students who- - Are placed in a related field of employment not later than 12 months after graduation from the tech prep program; - o Complete a State or industry-recognized certification or licensure;

-- Complete a 2-year degree or certificate program within the normal time for completion of such program; and - o Complete a baccalaureate degree program within the normal time for completion of such program.
+- The number of secondary education tech prep students and postsecondary education tech prep students served. - The number and percent of secondary education Tech Prep students enrolled in the Tech Prep program that - o enroll in postsecondary education - o enroll in postsecondary education in the same field or major as the secondary education tech prep students were enrolled at the secondary level; - o complete a state or industry-recognized certification or licensure; - o successfully complete, as a secondary school student, courses that aware postsecondary credit at the secondary level; and - o enroll in remedial mathematics, writing, or reading courses upon entering postsecondary education. - The number and percent of postsecondary education tech prep students who- - Are placed in a related field of employment not later than 12 months after graduation from the tech prep program; - o Complete a State or industry-recognized certification or licensure; - o Complete a 2-year degree or certificate program within the normal time for completion of such program; and - o Complete a baccalaureate degree program within the normal time for completion of such program.

-This data will be transmitted to the Big Sky Pathways Consortium Project Director OPI and OCHE for review.
+This data will be transmitted to the Big Sky Pathways Consortium Project Director for review.
 Partner Agencies and Tech Prep consortium will determine existing sources that can be used for collection of data on the Tech Prep performance indicators, as well as for which indicators current data is non-existent or not sufficient.